hyplabs/starkex_wc/wallet/spec.md

 Returns a promise that resolves to an object with the public keys of the existing accounts as keys.

 # generate_request_hash(args: Object)  => Object
 Returns a promise that resolves to a string representing the generated hash.
+Please see transactions.md for information on transactions.

 * `args: Object`
   * `type: string` - The type of request (examples are of "TransferRequest", "ConditionalTransferRequest", or "OrderRequest").